The Construction (Design and Management) Regulations 2015 [CDM]

 CDM health and safety file

 The CDM client must ensure that the Principal Designer (PD) prepares a health and safety file when a project involves more than one contractor.
 This will require cooperation from others in the project team.

 The file should only contain information about significant and/or unusual risks that are likely to be needed during any subsequent project e.g. the next event/production.
 The type of information could include how a novel structure has to be dismantled in a particular sequence to ensure it remains stable during dismantling.

-A proportionate approach to routine, standard set and temporary structure builds may simply be to say there are no unusual or significant features – in terms of its design or construction methods.
+A proportionate approach to routine, standard set, and temporary structure build may simply be to say there are no unusual or significant features – in terms of its design or construction methods.

 Similar to a CPP, the file information may be combined with other documents providing that this does not result in the health and safety information being lost or buried.
 What matters is that people can find the information they need easily.